 People are worried about interest rates going up.
 Maybe they should start worrying about interest rates going down—a more likely scenario.

-After two rate cuts last year, the key interest rate in Canada currently sits at 0.5%.
-If the Bank of Canada drops its rate below zero—which means negative interest rates—chartered banks would be charged for depositing their money with the Bank of Canada instead of earning interest.
+After two rate cuts last year, the Bank of Canada interest rate currently sits at 0.5%.
+If the Bank of Canada drops its key interest rate below zero—which means negative interest rates—chartered banks would be charged for depositing their money with the Bank of Canada instead of earning interest.
 This could have an effect on how Canadians bank.

 While Bank of Canada governor Stephen Poloz maintains that the central bank is not planning to slip into negative territory yet, he did tell business leaders attending an Empire Club luncheon in December that the bank would consider it in the event of an economic crisis.